hive-engine/steemsmartcontracts-wiki/Market-Smart-Contract.md

  - parameters:
 	- symbol (string): symbol of the token you want to buy
-	- quantity (number): quantity of tokens to buy
+	- quantity (string): quantity of tokens to buy
-	- price (number): maximum number of STEEMP/token you are willing to pay
+	- price (string): maximum number of STEEMP/token you are willing to pay

 - example:
 ```